Face recognition for edge applications

-In this tutorial, we'll show you how easy is identifying people on image or video with the Abraia Python SDK.
+In this tutorial, we'll show you how easy is identifying people on image or video with the Abraia Vision SDK.
 Just follow these simple steps:

 You can install the package on Windows, Mac, and Linux: